grafana/k6-docs/src/data/markdown/docs/02 javascript api/04 k6-data/1-SharedArray.md

 </div>

 Which was ran with v0.31.0 and 100 VUs.
-As can be seen there isn't much of a difference at lower number of data lines, and it can be argued that before around 1k there is little benefit in memory usage.
+As can be seen from the table below, there isn't much of a difference at lower numbers of data lines - up until around 1000 data lines there is little benefit in memory usage.
 But also there is little to no difference in CPU usage as well.
-At 10k and above the memory savings start to heavily translate to CPU ones.
+At 10k and above, the memory savings start to heavily translate to CPU ones.

 | data lines | shared | wall time | CPU %    | MEM usage   | http requests |